 Milton Tyree’s perspective about quality supported employment services stems from his career in supported employment beginning in 1981, his many opportunities through the years to develop personal relationships with people who have disabilities and their family members, along with extensive opportunities for study and work related to the social theories/practices of the late Dr. Marc Gold and the late Dr. Wolf Wolfensberger.
 He has experience in the design, development, and provision of supports and services promoting participation of people with disabilities within valued aspects of everyday life.
 Milton has worked in a number of capacities including teaching, direct services (including employment specialist), curriculum development, consulting and program administration.

-Part 3 – June 15-17 and 22-24, 2021 (live zoom) – MG&A Job Development Gateway, Milton Tyree and guest employment specialists (8:30-4:30, deadline 11/3, 30-person maximum for gateway; 12-person maximum for certification, $125) Note: There is still space for additional registrations in the same 2020 Leadership Series event scheduled for November 10-12 and 17-19, 2020.
+Part 3 – June 15-17 and 22-24, 2021 (live zoom) – MG&A Job Development Gateway, Milton Tyree and guest Kentucky employment specialists and program directors (8:30-1:00, deadline 6/1, 30-person maximum for gateway; 12-person maximum for certification, $125) Note: There is still space for additional registrations in the same 2020 Leadership Series event scheduled for November 10-12 and 17-19, 2020.
 Contact Milton Tyree for registration.
 This event connects with the enhanced study of the process of discovery and the vocational profile.
 Participants will study ways of connecting discovery with targeted job development, developing a Concept Portfolio, job analysis review (from Systematic Instruction), Employer Needs and Benefits Analysis, and specific representational considerations and strategies.
 Other Registration Details: SETP Core Training is a prerequisite for SE direct service providers.
 It’s recommended that SE direct service providers pursuing Job Development certification will have completed Discovery certification.
 Lacking Discovery certification, participants need evidence that they and learning partners have completed the MG&A Discovery Process, including the development of a Profile, a Customized Plan for Employment and a Visual Resume.
 No prerequisite for others attending gateway (e.g., VR Counselors, Exec.
 Dirs., Case Managers, parents…) (Fill-in Registration Form)